 Additionally, most people do not realize that bankruptcy can stay on their court records for over 20 years – which means it can follow someone for the rest of their life.
-If you apply for a job, a loan, rent an apartment, or even insurance your bankruptcy filing may be easily uncovered.
+If you apply for a job, a loan, rent an apartment, or even auto/truck insurance your bankruptcy filing will be easily uncovered.

 Lastly, we have yet to find someone who is proud of filing bankruptcy.
 Most people will do anything to avoid filing bankruptcy, and for many of our clients, NDR’s Debt Relief Program is a perfect alternative.